-How to Use Bitumastic Sheet as Loudspeaker Damping
+How to Use Bitumastic Damping Sheet in Loudspeakers

 The sheet flexibility varies with temperature and in cold conditions it becomes very brittle and is easy to crack and snap.
 In order to cut to size, use a straight edge and craft knife.
 Lightly score the first cut to prevent knife wander and repeatedly score more firmly a further 3 - 4 times.
 Reverse the material and on the underside repeat the scoring process, as above.
 Repeatedly bend the material along the cut line and it will snap.
 With a (1.5 - 2)mm drill, make some pilot holes, 5 to 6 will do, over the entire surface, 4 corners, some 25mm from the edges and a central point is good.
 This is for later pinning the pad to the board.
 The material should be warmed first, prior to fixing.
 A hairdryer is useful for this purpose, as this warming makes the material more pliable.
 This also enhances the effectiveness of the adhesive.